Associate Professor of Civil and Urban Engineering and Director of the Research Center for Interacting Urban Networks

 Research Areas: monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources

 Her research interests include monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources.
 She is an active reviewer for over 20 journals, and a member of the Editorial Advisory Boards of Transportation Research Part C and the International Journal of Transportation Science and Technology, as well as the Traffic Flow Theory and Characteristics committee of the Transportation Research Board.
-Monica is the author of over 40 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.
+Monica is the author of over 50 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.